 If you think I'm being too rash, and my criteria isn't detailed, or complicated enough, so be it.
 I would love to hear your reasons why I am wrong, and why you think I am an idiot.
 Peter Gammons said the best way to decide who is in and who is out is simply first impression, without having to look at numbers.
 If someone walked up to you and said "Do you think Andre Dawson should be in the Hall of Fame" I think most people's first instinct would be to say "No".
 I encourage you to do that with everyone on the ballot this year, and if there is anyone that immediately jumps out at you as an obvious "Yes", please state your case.
 I would love to hear it.

-TTM Success - Derin McMains
+TTM Success - Nick Bierbrodt

 I have to agree, no one on the list jumps out and makes you say "hell yeah".
 Any5thing short of that is not HOF material.